rakeshkaduru63/yocto-project/yoctoinf.md

 ## What is BitBake?
 BitBake is a build engine that performs tasks such as:
-- Fetching
+Fetching → Getting the required source files or packages.

-- Unpacking
+Unpacking → Extracting the downloaded files.

-- Compiling
+Compiling → Converting source code into binary/executable form.

-- Packaging
+Packaging → Combining compiled files into installable packages.

-- Generating final images
+Generating final images → Creating the complete bootable OS image (kernel + root filesystem + packages).

 It reads **recipes** and generates the final system image.